 Natural Selection: World’s Best Wildlife Holidays

 A holiday combining beautiful scenery and beautiful wild animals is arguably one of the most life-changing trips you can take.
-Whatever’s on your wildlife wishlist, I think I may have found the perfect wildlife holiday.
+Whatever’s on your wildlife wish list, we think we may have found the perfect wildlife holiday for your next trip.
 From puffins to polar bears, koalas to king penguins, there’s nothing like an encounter with a truly wild animal to make your heart race and put a big grin on your face.
 It’s only natural.

 For a year to pass without hearing the whoosh of a whale surfacing would be unthinkable!
-Nothing lifts my spirits more than the natural spectacle of a seabird city.
+Nothing lifts our spirits more than the natural spectacle of a seabird city.
 And as for predators – the bears and big cats – once you’ve met their smouldering gaze, you’ll be smitten for life. and we will happily travel half-way around the world for even a fleeting glimpse of a rare beauty, like a kiwi or African wild dog.
 We know from the number of people who take wildlife holidays every year, there are plenty of you that agree with us!